onionj/pybotnet/docs/tutorial_user_guide/add_custom_script.md

 3.  create new custom script
 4. we import Context to recive requests and system data
 5. get context
-6. get admin command from context and return return response to admin
+6. get admin command from context and join to `"pong"`, if admin send `/ping foo bar` so `response` is `pong foo bar`
+7. return response to admin
 7. run main loop